google/WebFundamentals/src/content/en/tools/workbox/guides/advanced-recipes.md

 });
 ```

-This will receive a the 'force-activate' message and call `skipWaiting()` and
+This will receive a the 'skipWaiting' message and call `skipWaiting()`forcing
-`clients.claim()` so that the service worker activates immediately and controls
+the service worker to activate immediately.
-all of the currently open windows.
-We then message each window with a
-'reload-window' message so each tab is refreshed with the latest content.

 ## "Warm" the runtime cache